AntVil/Weather-Data-Visualizer/README.md

 A tool for visualizing weatherdata

 ### How to?
 This project uses `python3.8`.
-You should create a virutal enviornment.
+You should create a virutal environment.
 In the commandline navigate to the root of this project and create one.
 ```shell
 py -m virtualenv venv
 ```